lrmcfarland/Coordinates/Python/Manual/README.md

-wrappers](http://docs.python.org/extending/newtypes.html) for the C++ classes in ../../libCoords. coords.cpp contains the [Python/C API](http://docs.python.org/c-api) calls that make up the Python wrappers.
+wrappers](http://docs.python.org/extending/newtypes.html) for the C++ classes in ../../libCoords. coords.cpp contains the [Python/C API](http://docs.python.org/c-api) calls that make up the Python wrappers. setup.py builds them.

-There are some differences from the [Boost](../Boost) version that I am looking into as I learn more about extending Python.

-## TODO

-There is a problem with coords.cpp on Ubuntu I am working on.
-The compiler complains about a closure error and there is a segmentation violation in the datetime unittest.
+There are some differences from the [Boost](../Boost) version, like not having a __repr__ and being able to create conversion constructors.
+The latter are not typical in python, but I was able to make it work in coords.cpp with the Manual wrappers.

 ## To Build

 The build is done using make on the command line.
 There are targets for clean and test.
-See the Makefile for details.
+See the [Makefile](Makefile) for details.

 This Makefile will not build ../../libCoords.
 That must be done before this.